contrast-zone/iframe-to-image/README.md

 ## Test cases

-The library is tested on the latest Firefox and Chrommium on Linux.
+The library is tested on the latest the following platforms:

+- Linux
+    - Firefox
+    - Chrommium
+- Android
+    - Chrome
+    - Samsung Internet Browser